-NOIZE also makes men’s puffer jackets, such as this gradient-effect reflective one.
+NOIZE also makes men’s puffer jackets, such as this short quilted one.
 Just like the women’s jacket, it’s filled with a material made from recycled water bottles.

-Apparis’ “PETA-Approved Vegan” coats are made with high-quality, animal-free materials, so you can feel good about wearing this python print one.
+Apparis’ coats are made with high-quality, animal-free materials, so you can feel good about wearing this vegan leather one.

 This 3-in-1 jacket can be worn as a regular puffer (with the bonus of a detachable hood) or turned inside out for a bomber jacket look—all with the same recycled insulation for maximum warmth.

 For a lighter option, look to this soft cropped jacket with polyester padding.
 The fuzzy borg fabric is an animal-friendly alternative to shearling, which is the skin of a lamb with the wool still attached.